 Movie: in our second video interview with Hella Jongerius, the Dutch designer discusses her work with airline KLM and explains how, despite being unfamiliar with the aviation industry, she has been able to build a successful relationship with the company.
+Update: this interview is featured in Dezeen Book of Interviews, which is on sale now for £12.

 Earlier this year, Jongerius designed a new interior for the business class cabins in KLM's Boeing 747 aircraft and is currently redesigning both the business and economy class cabins for KLM's fleet of 777 and Dreamliner planes.